tosdr/tosdr.org/README.md

 raised by terms of service, privacy policies, etc.
 + JavaScript code to present information to users and contributors

+Your contributions are welcome.
+Please submit them as pull requests.

 ## Data points

 You can find them in the points/ directory.
 That's where we formalise the data